-Do not eat really hot or cold foods as this can cause intense pain.
+Do not eat hot or cold foods, as this can cause intense pain.
 Refrain from using the tooth until you visit the dentist for recommendations.
 Chipped teeth can easily be fixed with many cosmetic and restorative dental services.

 What do I do if my dental prosthesis falls out?

 Most dental prosthetics are permanent.
-Dental prosthetics include dental implants, crowns, bridges, fixed dentures and veneers.
-If your permanent prosthetic falls out, or feels loose and is causing irritation, it’s time to visit the dentist.
-Waiting too long to reattach it or get it adjusted can cause more damage and pain.
+Dental prosthetics include implants, crowns, bridges, fixed dentures, and veneers.
+If your permanent prosthetic falls out or feels loose and is causing irritation, it’s time to visit the dentist.
+Waiting too long to reattach or adjust it can cause more damage and pain.
 It is important to visit the dentist sooner than later when any emergency dental concern or non-emergency issue arises.

 Emergency Dentist in Pomona, NY